Ahmed-Sajjad111/tech-blog/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-Tech Blog is a web application where users can .
+Tech Blog is a web application where users can post and comment about technology.
+If users are not logged in however, they may still view all posts.

 ## Built With
 * JavaScript